dqops/dqo/docs/reference/yaml/profiling/table-profiling-checks.md

 ___

-## TableSchemaProfilingChecksSpec
+## TableComparisonProfilingChecksSpec
-Container of built-in preconfigured volume data quality checks on a table level.
+Container of built-in comparison (accuracy) checks on a table level that are using a defined comparison to identify the reference table and the data grouping configuration.